RicherMans/AudioCaption/README.md

 ### (Optional) BERT Pretrained Embeddings

 You can load pretrained word embeddings in Google [BERT](https://github.com/google-research/bert#pre-trained-models) instead of training word embeddings from scratch.
 The scripts in `utils/bert` need a BERT server in the background.
-We use BERT server from [bert-as-service repository](https://github.com/hanxiao/bert-as-service).
+We use BERT server from [bert-as-service](https://github.com/hanxiao/bert-as-service).

+To use bert-as-service, you need to first install the repository.
+It is recommended that you create a new environment with Tensorflow 1.3 to run BERT server since there is something wrong with this repository when using Tensorflow 2.x.

-Downloading and running the BERT server needs to execute:
+After successful installation of [bert-as-service](https://github.com/hanxiao/bert-as-service), downloading and running the BERT server needs to execute:

 ```bash
 bash scripts/prepare_bert_server.sh <path-to-server> <num-workers>
 ```

+By default, server based on BERT base Chinese model is running in the background.
+You can change to other models by changing corresponding model name and path in `srcipts/prepare_bert_server.sh`.

 ## Extract Features